Majors, minors & more

 - Coursework and experiences designed to prepare students for graduate and professional schools.

-- Math, science, and engineering community residence halls help you get into classes together with your hall-mates and provide opportunities for group study, tutoring, and computer lab access.
+- Math, science, and engineering community residence halls provide opportunities for group study, tutoring, and computer lab access,.

 - Conner Museum of Natural History has animal skins, skeletons, and taxidermy mounts for research and study.